-Over time, the number of taxpayers needing to comply with the mandates has grown as the thresholds for eligibility have reduced and new taxpayer groups added in the scope of the mandate.
+Through time the number of taxpayers needing to comply with the mandates has grown as the thresholds for eligibility have reduced and new taxpayer groups added in the scope of the mandate.

 As a result, businesses need to adopt a system capable of managing various e-applications and reducing the complexity of these applications.

-Turkey has four major mandated e-transformation applications, and mandates including archiving of the e-document
+Turkey has four major mandated e-transformation applications, and mandates including archiving of the e-document.

-Turkey’s e-invoicing mandate has two major applications: e-invoice (B2B) and e-arşiv invoice (B2B & B2C)
+Turkey’s e-invoicing mandate has two major applications: e-invoice (B2B) and e-arşiv invoice (B2B & B2C).

-Introducing the clearance model e-invoice application in 2013, Turkey is one of the pioneers of clearance e-invoicing besides LATAM countries
+Introducing the clearance model e-invoice application in 2013, Turkey is one of the pioneers of clearance e-invoicing besides Latam countries.

-E-arşiv invoice introduced in 2016 is a continuous transaction control (CTC)-reporting model; it can be exchanged in paper form but it must be issued electronically and all e-arşiv invoices must be reported to the Turkish Revenue Administration(TRA) daily
+E-arşiv invoice introduced in 2016, is a CTC-reporting model; it can be exchanged in paper form but it must be issued electronically and all e-arşiv invoices must be reported to the Turkish Revenue Administration(TRA) daily.

 Not complying with the e-invoicing mandates will result in a fine that is 10% of the actual amount or of the missing amount of an e-invoice (e-invoice, e-arşiv invoice and export invoices).
-The fine can’t be lower than TRY 350 (approx. EUR 50) per invoice and the maximum fines might reach TRY 180,000 (approx. EUR 25,700) annually per document type
+The fine can’t be lower than TRY 350 (approx. EUR 50) per invoice and the maximum fines might reach TRY 180,000 (approx. EUR 25,700) annually per document type.

 Combining disparate local solutions in countries around the world is both costly and risky.
 Sovos offers a global solution, ensuring data safety and continuous compliance with a local team of support and regulation experts.